bvosk/CoffeeWarmer/README.md

 ## ⚠️ Safety Warning ⚠️

-This project requires a heat cartrdige that that draws currents of > 8A.
+This project requires a cartridge heater that that draws currents of > 8A.
 Using this component without the appropriate safety precations can result in serious injury or death.
 Please do not try this without understanding the dangers of working with high power components.